by for the Ageless Team January 02, 2021

-Research conducted with CBD indicates that it has a good safety profile, but it interacts with some commonly prescribed drugs.
-As a result, the Food Standards Agency recommends that you shouldn’t use it if you’re taking medication.
+Research conducted with CBD indicates that it has a good safety profile for healthy adults.
+However, if you are taking commonly prescribed drugs, it could be a different story.
+The Food Standards Agency recommends that you shouldn’t use CBD at all if you are taking medication.

 Note: If you use any medication, you should consult your pharmacist or doctor before taking CBD.
-We are not medical professionals, and this article doesn’t contain an exhaustive list of the medication that shouldn’t be taken alongside CBD.
+We are not medical professionals, and this article doesn’t contain an exhaustive list of the medications that shouldn’t be consumed with CBD.
+If in doubt, stop taking CBD and speak to your GP or pharmacist.

 When you take a medication, pharmacists and doctors have carefully set the dosage to produce specific, safe results.
-In some cases, CBD can change how a prescribed drug behaves in your body and alter the amount that reaches your blood stream.
+In some cases, CBD can change how a prescribed drug behaves in your body and even alter the amount that reaches your bloodstream.
 This could produce unexpected results or side effects.
+Medications could also alter the way your body processes CBD, leading to higher levels in your bloodstream.

 Medicines used to prevent blood clots may be more potent if taken with CBD.
 Studies conducted with warfarin concluded that this interaction might increase the potency of the drug, which could increase the risk of bleeding.
 The same interaction will likely occur with other anti-coagulants.